 In almost every lane and market area, temporary firecracker stalls are set up, offering a wide variety of fireworks.
 Some of the popular and well-known crackers seen in Mumbai include Zamin Chakkars, Color Changing Butterfly, Flower Pots, Magic Fountain, Emrald, Pencils & Twinkling Star, Long Crackers Tukda and Ladi, as well as loud sound crackers like Bullet bomb, Bird Bomb, Monkey Bomb, Double and Triple sound bombs.
 Rockets of various types, such as Colour, Whistle, and Bomb rockets, are also commonly found.
 Additionally, there are other air crackers like Seven Shots, Mini Shorts, Parachute, and Merry Go Round that are famous among the revelers.

 One of the most extravagant crackers available is the 1000 Skyshot, which provides a mesmerizing display lasting over 45 minutes.
 However, this luxury comes at a price, with a single box costing Rs.15000.
 Other notable crackers include the 12 Star shots in a box, Sparklers, Kids Matchbox, Roll cap gun shots, Sutli Bomb, and Laxmi bomb, which produce high sound levels, adding to the festive atmosphere.

 Mumbai Stock Trading On Diwali Day

-Every year on the auspicious occasion of Diwali (Laxmi Puja day), Both stock exchanges, i.e BSE and NSE do a limited session of Trading called ‘Muhurat Trading’.
-At BSE building located in fort, Laxmi Puja is also organized.
-Below is a brief of what happens in Mumbai stock trading firms during Muhurat trading.
+Every year, on the auspicious occasion of Diwali, the stock exchanges in Mumbai, namely BSE and NSE, conduct a special session of trading known as ‘Muhurat Trading’.
+This limited trading session takes place at the BSE building in Fort, where Laxmi Puja is also organized.
+Here is a brief overview of what occurs in the Mumbai stock trading firms during Muhurat trading.